fbpx Skip to content

 Economy and air pollution

-Dirty air causes major health issues, which have serious consequences for our economy.
-Air pollution can affect businesses through reduced workforce productivity, work absences, premature deaths and lower crop yields.
-The longer we take to clean our air, the greater the economic costs will be.
+Dirty air causes major health issues, which have serious consequences for our economies.
+Air pollution can affect businesses through reduced workforce productivity, staff absences, premature deaths and lower crop yields.
+The longer we take to address this critical sustainability issue, the greater the financial costs will be.

 Improving air quality is key to building stronger economies.
 A report by the Confederation of British Industry (CBI) showed that the UK could prevent 17,000 premature deaths each year and benefit by £1.6 billion annually if it met the World Health Organization guidelines for air pollution.
 This is in addition to the health and social care savings to the National Health Service (NHS).